Amid Northern Ireland's chaos, is there an economic argument for a United Ireland? | DW | 29.04.2021

 In the Republic of Ireland, polls show strong and consistent support for Irish unity, often comfortably around the 70% mark.
 However, that number drops dramatically when people are asked would they be willing to pay higher taxes in order for it to happen.

-Morgenroth believes Northern Ireland's current reliance on budget support would not be sustainable if Irish unity became reality.
+Morgenroth believes that Northern Ireland's current reliance on budget support would not be sustainable if Irish unity were to become reality.
 "Something will have to give," he said.
 "But that means removing supports from certain things and that then has an implication for people's standards of living and that is never going to be popular."

-Hübner told DW that while the study assumed optimal policy interventions from a united Irish government, he was convinced that unification would transform the Northern Irish economy in particular, mostly through attracting foreign direct investment and creating efficiencies through mergers.
+Hübner told DW that, though the study assumed optimal policy interventions from a united Irish government, he was convinced that unification would transform the Northern Irish economy in particular, mostly through attracting foreign direct investment and creating efficiencies through mergers.

 Both Hübner and Morgenroth are German natives who studied the reunification of Germany in detail.
 They say its example should provide salient lessons should Irish unity happen.